survivejs/webpack-book/manuscript/understanding_packages/01_consuming.md

 Using version ranges can feel a little dangerous as it doesn't take much to break an application.
 A single change in the wrong place is enough. [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your dependency versions and have stricter control over the versions you are using in a production environment.
 Most importantly it fixes the dependencies of your dependencies avoiding accidental breakage due to version changes and SemVer.

-[lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not just version. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another interesting complementary option.
+[lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not version alone. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another interesting complementary option.

 [Yarn](https://yarnpkg.com/), an npm alternative, goes a step further as it introduces the idea of a *lockfile*.
 Yarn is worth a look, as it fixes certain shortcomings of npm.